 The Key Factors of Trading

 As aforementioned, trading has many risks, and in a way, you can lose all your money in a matter of hours.
-Thus, there is a need to know the main factors you should consider.
+Thus, you need to know the main factors you should consider.
 As a trader, your goal is to gain profits in the shortest time possible.
-This is where you should understand the cycles of trading and knowing the right time of the day to trade.
+This is where you should understand the cycles of trading and know the right time of the day to trade.

 The market cycles include: